 Did you know there is an old game with a strange Italian title, Santa Paravia en Fiumaccio, set during the Italian Renaissance (1400)?
-I didn't, but I discovered that it's a fascinating title, with a captivating story that is worth telling.
+I didn't, but I discovered that it's an intriguing title, with a captivating story worth telling.

-The story of Santa Paravia starts in 1978, one year later the birth of the home computer Trinity: Commodore PET, TRS-80, and Apple II.
+The story of Santa Paravia starts in 1978, one year after the birth of the home computer Trinity: Commodore PET, TRS-80, and Apple II.
 If you don't know what I'm talking about, have a look at this article.
 These 8-bit computers were programmable, in a language called BASIC.
-For the joy of the hobbyists, the first magazines publishing source codes of programs started appearing very soon.
+For the joy of the hobbyists, some magazines publishing source codes of programs started appearing soon after.
 One of them was SoftSide, an American magazine launched in October 1978 and dedicated to the TRS-80.

-Santa Paravia is a resource management game, a mix between a business sim, a city building sim, and a god game.
-All matches start in 1400.
+Santa Paravia is a resource management game, a mix between a business sim, a city-building sim, and a "god" game.
+The starting year is always 1400.
 You are the ruler of a city-state in the fragmented 15th century Italy.
-Your goal is to manage your city, make it grow, enlarge your territories and receive higher titles.
+Your goal is to manage your city, make it grow, enlarge your territories, and receive higher titles.
 If you do well, you can become Count, then Marquis and Duke.
-Up to six players can challenge themselves in “hot seat” mode.
+Up to six players can challenge themselves in "hot seat" mode.
 The first to become King (or Queen) wins.

 To be honest, Blank took inspiration from an even older game called Hamurabi, a precursor of modern resource management sims.
 This text-only game was developed in 1968 in a programming language called FOCAL, for the DEC PDP-8 "minicomputer" (a sort of smaller mainframe).
 Blank took one of the basic mechanics from Hamurabi: the management of the grain supplies.
 In this game, you must decide, at every turn, how much food you want to sell and how much of it you want to distribute to feed the people.
 If you are generous, more serfs will arrive, but don't forget you need to be prepared in case of shortages, and you also need to make money to buy new lands.
 But Santa Paravia offers more than this: you need to pay soldiers to defend your territory, and you need to manage the level of taxation.
 You can also purchase structures such as markets and mills.
 You can also build prestigious palaces and cathedrals.
 It was a pretty advanced game, considering that it was developed 40 years ago.

 Ten years after the original release, Keypunch Software and StarSoft ported Santa Paravia to the Commodore 64, Atari ST, MS-DOS, and Amiga.
 These 1988 versions feature a vastly improved graphics compared to the original game, though, to be honest, the quality of the illustrations was not state-of-the-art.
 Especially on the 16-bit platforms, they could have done so much better.
-Despite this, the Amiga version is very precious because original copies of this game are extremely rare.
-Right now an Atari ST version is currently for sale on eBay, but the Amiga one is impossible to find.
-It's also not very easy to play on emulators since it requires Kickstart 1.2 and it has never been ported to HD/WHD.
+Despite this, the Amiga version is very precious because original copies of this game are scarce.
+An Atari ST version is currently for sale on eBay, but the Amiga one is impossible to find.
+It's also not very easy to play on emulators since it requires Kickstart 1.2, and it has never been ported to HD/WHD.
 You can play the floppy version, packed by GamesNostalgia, here.

 On the 21st of December, 1998, Jeffrey Henning posted a message on the newsgroup comp.sys.ibm.pc.games.strategic announcing that he had just released his Windows port of Santa Paravia, based on the TRS-80 version.
 The first one to answer was Brian Reynolds, designer of Colonization and Alpha Centauri, wow!
 He was playing Santa Paravia when he was 13, on the Apple II.
 Henning's website is not live anymore but I was able to find his Visual Basic code here.